smart-data-lake/smart-data-lake/docs/reference/hoconVariables.md

 ```

 ## Environment variables
-In Hocon environment variables can be used.
+In Hocon, environment variables can be used.
 Further we distinguish if the variables are required or optional.

 As an example, requiring a DB password, due to the absence of an elaborated secret store:
 ```